Santanu Paul

 Santanu Paul is an entrepreneur, technocrat and opinion writer.
-He is the founder and CEO of TalentSprint, a global edtech company that offers transformational deeptech learning programs for new-age professionals.
+He is the founder and a former CEO of TalentSprint, a global EdTech company that offers transformational learning programs for new-age professionals.

 Early life and education

-Paul received his B. Tech from IIT Madras and his Ph.D. from the University of Michigan, Ann Arbor, both in Computer Science.
+Paul received his B.Tech. from IIT Madras and his Ph.D. from the University of Michigan, Ann Arbor, both in computer science.
 His academic record over time earned him the Rackham Doctoral Fellowship, the IBM Canada Fellowship, the LaCroute Fellowship, and the National Talent Scholarship.

 Career

-From 2003-2008, Paul worked for Virtusa Corporation as Senior Vice President for Global Delivery Operations and Head of Indian Operations, and was part of the global leadership team when the company went public on NASDAQ in 2007.
-From 1999-2003, Santanu worked as Chief Technology Officer at Viveca and OpenPages, both venture-backed technology firms based in Boston.
-From 1995-1998, he was a Computer Scientist at IBM T.J.
+From 2003 to 2008, Paul worked for Virtusa Corporation as senior vice president for global delivery operations and head of Indian operations, and was part of the global leadership team when the company went public on NASDAQ in 2007.
+From 1999 to 2003, Paul worked as chief technology officer at Viveca and OpenPages, both venture-backed technology firms based in Boston.
+From 1995 to 1998, he was a computer scientist at IBM T.J.
 Watson Research Center in Yorktown Heights, New York.